 - In The Truth, William de Worde pays his father a generous estimate of what it cost to raise him in order to get him to go away.
 The money isn't the thing, as Lord de Worde has gold in his DNA, but instead is based on the Dwarven tradition in which betrothed dwarves buy one another from their parents to symbolize their independence.

 - In Mort, when Death has retired, and is looking for a new job with the first and only Ankh-Morpork job placement official, he is interrupted by a woman.
 Said woman ignores Death's sinister VOICE and threats.
 She only leaves when Death bribes her to leave.

-- Variation in Jingo, also involving Nobby: he's in disguise as an exotic dancer, but people are paying him not to take his clothes off.
+- Variation in Jingo, also involving Nobby: he's in disguise as an exotic dancer, but since he's ugly enough to defy the Attractive Bent-Gender trope, people are paying him not to take his clothes off.

 - In The Restaurant at the End of the Universe there is a violinist at the eponymous restaurant who Zaphod and Ford get rid of like this.
 He leaves and goes over to bother Arthur and Trillian.